bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2022-10-19-newsletter.md

     allow additional experimentation and usage without changing the current risk profile.
 Sanders has a [pull request][bitcoin core
     #26265] open to make this change.
 See also [Newsletter #99][news99
-    min] for prior discussion related to this proposed change.
+    min] for prior discussion related to this proposed change. {% assign timestamp="55:55" %}

 - **BIP324 update:** Dhruv M [posted][dhruv 324] to the Bitcoin-Dev
   mailing list a summary of several updates to the BIP324 proposal for a